- Resources and references

-The jacket and tether system can restrict free movement and rats may need to be housed singly after surgery.
+The jacket and tether system can restrict free movement and rats may need to be housed singly after surgery, which will further negatively affect their welfare.
 The caging, bedding and environmental enrichment need to be appropriate to prevent the tether becoming entangled and the wound contaminated.
 In addition, the bedding needs to be sand free.

 Blood should be collected aseptically.
 Usually, 0.1 - 0.2 ml can be taken per sample.
 Depending on the sample volume and scientific purpose, up to six samples over a two hour period or up to 20 samples over a 24-hour period may be taken.
 Sterile saline with anticoagulant should be flushed into the cannula after blood sampling to prevent the blood from clotting.
 A pin is then inserted into the exteriorised end of the cannula, which stops the blood from flowing.
 A sterile locking solution can be used to lock the cannula after a series of samples have been taken, allowing flushing to be avoided for a number of days.